 How many times have you coughed in the last week?
 When did it start?
 What is your baseline or normal coughing frequency?

 These are some of the questions that could help diagnose a condition faster or pinpoint effective treatments.

 Apps and other technologies do not only track and monitor coughs but can also record information related to coughs.
 In other words, it keeps track of your cough history.

 Additionally, noticing changes in normal cough patterns, such as frequency, clustering, and dispersion, may lead to earlier intervention for dangerous conditions.

 Apps that monitor cough patterns have the potential to change the binary “yes” or “no” symptom check into actionable information.

 For example, an app may detect symptoms before an individual realizes they’re sick.
 As a result, it can prevent the spread of infectious diseases such as COVID-19.

 Analyzing cough patterns in real-time also enables healthcare workers to provide better care.

 In the future, artificial intelligence may learn to differentiate between the acoustic cough signature of a common cold, influenza, and pertussis.

-Whether it’s a public health practitioner detecting early signs of an outbreak, or merely an individual keeping tabs on their health, there is so much more we can do with a cough.
+Whether it’s a public health practitioner detecting early signs of an outbreak, or merely an individual keeping tabs on their health, there is so much more we can do with coughs.
 Now, in the midst of an unprecedented pandemic, it seems like the right time to get started.